Half Day Mindfulness In Medicine Online Intensive

 Mindfulness has been well documented as being effective in countering the effects of stress and burnout by enhancing resilience and improving capacity to be flexible and adaptable in the face of challenges.

-Come to an all day introduction to mindfulness specifically for the needs of the medical profession.
+Come to an introduction to mindfulness specifically for the needs of the medical profession.

 Themes discussed during the intensive will include:

 - Exploring the increasing prevalence of burnout and its causes